Dr-Titus100/Comprehensive_Exam/README.md

 * Use neural network ensembles to better capture the complexity of density profiles and achieve more accurate density calibration.
 * Quantify prediction uncertainties (hereafter error bars).
 The idea is to make interval predictions rather than a single-point prediction in the case of the analytic models.
 This will help us capture the effect of differences in cosmology in our predictions.

-A synthesis paper based on dark matter halo density profile calibration is included in the directory `Synthesis_Paper`.
+A synthesis paper based on dark matter halo density profile calibration is included in the `Synthesis_Paper` repository.
 This is a comprehensive review of four main seed papers, namely:

  * Paper I: Dependence of the outer profiles of halos on their mass accretion rate [Diemer & Kravtsov, 2014](https://iopscience.iop.org/article/10.1088/0004-637X/789/1/1).